Real Estate · Triplexes

 Ongoing service

-• Valuation review at each renewalreplacement cost moves with construction markets, and the coinsurance provision makes the limit consequential.
+• Valuation review at each renewalreplacement cost moves with construction costs, and the coinsurance provision makes the limit consequential.
 BLIS reviews the per-building limit against current rebuild-cost indicators as part of the renewal discussion.

 FAQ